Azure/azure-sdk/docs/android/design.md

 * We embrace the ecosystem with its strengths and its flaws.
 * We work with the ecosystem to improve it for all developers.

+> We are not trying to fix bad parts of the language ecosystem; we embrace the ecosystem with its strengths and its flaws.

 **Consistent**

 * The Azure SDK feels like a single product of a single team, not simply a collection of libraries for Azure services.